Multi-factor Authentication (MFA)

 • To confirm or change your MFA method, please follow the steps outlined here.

 • To complete MFA self-enrollment - please see MFA User Guide Instructions.
-The default MFA option is OTP (One-Time Passcodes)
+The default MFA option is OTP (One-Time Passcodes).

 Knowledge articles are to the right of this service.